This is a guest post from Carolette Alcoran.

 5. Consider Buying Items When You Land

 Ask yourself if you really need to bring your massive shampoo and conditioner bottles with you on a trip, knowing that you’re probably not going to be able to empty them anyway.
-It is better to buy toiletries and other heavy liquids in the place where you’re visiting.
+Either pack small travel sizes, or consider buying toiletries and other heavy liquids in the place where you’re visiting.
 These items are always easily accessible in local grocery or convenience stores.

 6. Check-in Early